danielbodnar/awesome-stars/BY-LANG.md

 ## JavaScript

+- [DanielBodnar/github-stars-manager](https://github.com/DanielBodnar/github-stars-manager) - Chrome extension that allows you to manage your Github stars with tags, and to create a bookmark folder with all your stars organized by the tags you created
+- [DanielBodnar/github-stars-tagger](https://github.com/DanielBodnar/github-stars-tagger) - A Google Chrome extension that lets you add tags to your starred repositories directly on GitHub
+- [DanielBodnar/sorted-firefox](https://github.com/DanielBodnar/sorted-firefox) - Webextension for Mozilla Firefox.
+The fastest and easiest way to organize your bookmarks.
+- [DanielBodnar/dynamic-docker-compose](https://github.com/DanielBodnar/dynamic-docker-compose) - Nodejs docker compose class with yaml merging.
+- [DanielBodnar/lsh](https://github.com/DanielBodnar/lsh) - Run interactive shell commands on AWS Lambda
+- [DanielBodnar/nikiv-knowledge](https://github.com/DanielBodnar/nikiv-knowledge) - Everything I know (fork of nikiv.dev)
+- [DanielBodnar/devctl](https://github.com/DanielBodnar/devctl) - Easily start developing in monorepos with docker-compose
+- [DanielBodnar/json-bookmarks](https://github.com/DanielBodnar/json-bookmarks) - Browser extension for Mozilla Firefox and Chrome for importing and exporting bookmarks with a json file
+- [DanielBodnar/bookmarksync](https://github.com/DanielBodnar/bookmarksync) - Synchronize your browser bookmarks from a GitHub repository
+- [DanielBodnar/np](https://github.com/DanielBodnar/np) - A better `npm publish`
 - [dthree/wat](https://github.com/dthree/wat) - Instant, central, community-built docs
 - [sindresorhus/parse-columns-cli](https://github.com/sindresorhus/parse-columns-cli) - Parse text columns, like the output of unix commands.
 Returns JSON that you can manipulate with tools like jq or underscore-cli.
 - [sindresorhus/empty-trash-cli](https://github.com/sindresorhus/empty-trash-cli) - Empty the trash